ArduPilot/ardupilot_wiki/copter/source/docs/autotune.rst

 #.
 When the tune completes the copter will change back to the original
    PID gains.
 #.
-Put the ch7/ch8 switch into the LOW position then back to the HIGH
+Put the ch7/ch8 switch into the LOW position and then back to the HIGH
    position to test the tuned PID gains, or if using the AUTOTUNE flight mode, switch out and then back into that mode.
 #.
 Put the ch7/ch8 switch into the LOW position, or switch out of AUTOTUNE flight mode, to fly using the
    original PID gains.